pulumi/pulumi/README.md

 Pulumi is a cloud development platform that makes creating cloud programs easy and productive.

 Author cloud programs in your favorite favorite language and Pulumi will automatically keep your infrastructure up-to-date.
-Skip learning yet another YAML dialect.
-Pulumi is multi-language and multi-cloud, and fully extensible.
+Skip the YAML and just write code.
+Pulumi is multi-language, multi-cloud and fully extensible in both its engine and ecosystem of packages.

 To install the latest Pulumi release, run: